saivenky/saivenky.github.io/_posts/2025-04-30-from-interest-to-identity.md

 When does a thing you do become a thing you are?

-I've flirted with this question before, whether it was trying to journal after a long gap [Playing Catch-Up]({% post_url 2023-09-02-playing-catch-up %}) or wondering if my "learn-all-the-things" binges could survive two solid weeks [Developing Interests vs Habits]({% post_url 2023-01-24-developing-interests-vs-habits %}).
+I've flirted with this question before, whether it was trying to journal after a long gap ([Playing Catch-Up]({% post_url 2023-09-02-playing-catch-up %})) or wondering if my "learn-all-the-things" binges could survive two solid weeks ([Developing Interests vs Habits]({% post_url 2023-01-24-developing-interests-vs-habits %})).
 But today I want to poke at the general pattern.

 ## The 3-Lens Litmus Test